craftercms/docs/source/reference/project-tools/engine/engine-mongodb-configuration.rst

 -------------------------
 Configure the MongoDB URI
 -------------------------
 To define the connection between MongoDB and Engine, add the URI in the config file `/config/engine/site-config.xml`.
-(This file can be accessed easily from any project created through the out-of-the-box blueprints, by navigating from the Studio dashboard to Project Tools > Configuration, and finally picking up the **Engine Project Configuration** option from the dropdown).
+(This file can be accessed easily from any project created through the out-of-the-box blueprints, by navigating from the Studio sidebar to Project Tools > Configuration, and finally picking up the **Engine Project Configuration** option from the dropdown).

 .. code-block:: xml